ArgishtiAvetis/react-practice-registration-firebase/README.md

+## create firebase account and enable authentication with email and password

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>